ossu/computer-science/FAQ.md

 - [Why require experience with a sizable project before the Software Engineering courses?](#why-require-experience-with-a-sizable-project-before-the-Software-Engineering-courses)

 ## Questions

+### Does OSSU offer a degree?
+No. OSSU creates guides to resources that will empower you to learn the curriculum of an undergraduate degree.
+Individuals who used to be involved in OSSU may be working with other organizations to offer degrees, but Open Source Society University is not involved in those efforts.

 ### How can I review the math prerequisites?
 Many OSSU students choose to review math topics that they have not studied recently.